Mumps factsheet

 • protect the mouth and throat from infection.

-Mumps is a serious illness that can cause complications like:
+Mumps is a serious illness that can lead to:

 • hearing loss